SternXD/devmodewiki/README.md

-# Dev Store Wiki
+# Dev Mode Wiki

-This is the official GitHub repository for the Dev Store Wiki hosted at <https://wiki.sternserv.xyz/>.
+This is the official GitHub repository for the Dev Mode Wiki hosted at <https://wiki.sternserv.xyz/>.

-Dev Store Wiki provides comprehensive documentation for developer tools and resources.
+Dev Mode Wiki provides comprehensive documentation for developer tools and resources.

 This project is licensed under the [GNU Affero General Public License](LICENSE).